jameshfisher/jameshfisher.com/_posts/2020-10-14-the-electron-process-architecture-is-the-chromium-process-architecture.md

   - programming
   - javascript
   - electron
+summary: >-
+  An Electron instance is basically a Chromium instance.
+It just has some Node.js integration.
 ---

 The Electron docs describe Electron as basically a mash-up of Node.js and Chromium.
 My mental model was that there are two kinds of process.
 An Electron app has a single "Main" process, which is basically a NodeJS process,